uvdsl/solid-oidc-client-browser/README.md

 </html>
 ```

-For an example of a multi-page application, see this [example](https://github.com/uvdsl/solid-oidc-client-browser/issues/4#issuecomment-2841098732).
+For a multi-page application, see this [example](https://github.com/uvdsl/solid-oidc-client-browser/issues/4#issuecomment-2841098732).

 #### in a Single Page Application (SPA), e.g. using Vue